 A great landmark to look out for is the famous St Giles Cathedral, The Signet Library is just behind it.

-At first I had a hard time trying to find the right entrance door, but just look for a menu which sits outside!
+At first, I had a hard time trying to find the right entrance door, but just look for a menu that sits outside!

 The Collonades at the Signet Library afternoon tea setting

 As soon as you enter the Signet Library from the bustling and touristic Royal Mile, you’ll find peace and tranquility in its walls.

 The Signet Library has a welcome reception and they will guide you to your seat for the afternoon.
 I didn’t book beforehand but showed up early and managed to get one of the best seats in the house.

 The Colonnades is stunning from head to toe with its tall columns, decorate the high ceiling, and ornate furnishing.
 But, for me, the best part was their table set in fairytale alcoves with old books on the shelves.

 I had some of the oldest literary works in the library with me for company including some of the 18th century ‘British Acts’.
 Maybe Ned Gowan had a gander of an edition when trying to exonerate Jamie? ;)

 Did you know they also hold weddings here?!
 It must be so magical for your special day.

 Collonades at the Signet Library afternoon tea menu